pulumi/pulumi-hugo/themes/default/content/testimonials/_index.md

       link: https://docs.google.com/presentation/d/1aedEYxUofCgFENrKkoTx2LftnxxMLVa7xwTpAqYUcgs/edit#slide=id.gd4431f4c34_0_111
       source: email
     -
       message: 'All in all, I''m very happy with making the transition to Pulumi!
 I became way more productive managing my infrastructure.
-At the same time I ended up enjoying the work of doing so a lot more - which is really important too.'
+At the same time I ended up enjoying the work of doing so a lot more - which is really important too.' (click to read blog post)
       author: Erik Näslund
       link: https://blog.ekik.org/my-experience-migrating-my-infrastructure-from-terraform-to-pulumi
       source: blog